-So you want to learn how to bet on esports?
+So you want to learn how to bet on eSports?
 Well you have come to the right place.
 We understand it can get quite confusing, so many sportsbook options, deposit methods, bonuses, which places to stay away from and who to trust.
-At eSports King we make it easy and will have you on your way to betting in no time.

 If you're looking to stay up to date with the latest esports news and updates then look no further than eSports King.
 We cover all of the latest competitive and casual aspects of esports and the gaming community including all of the major competitive esports game titles such as Counter-Strike: Global Offensive, League of Legends, Dota 2, StarCraft II, Overwatch, Valorant, and Rocket League, amongst many others.